DS-100/textbook/content/preface.md

 # Preface

 Data science is exciting work.
-The ability to draw insights from messy data is valuable for all kinds of decision-making across business, medicine, policy, and more.
+The ability to draw insights from messy data is valuable for all kinds of decision making across business, medicine, policy, and more.
 This book, _Learning Data Science_, aims to prepare readers to do data science.
 To achieve this, we've designed this book with the following special features:

+Focus on the fundamentals
-1. _Focus on the fundamentals._ Technologies come and go.
+: Technologies come and go.
 While we work with specific technologies in this book, our goal is to equip readers with the fundamental building blocks of data science.
 We do this by revealing how to think about data science problems and challenges, and by covering the fundamentals behind the individual technologies.
 Our aim is to serve readers even as technologies change.

-1. _Cover the entire data science lifecycle._ Instead of just focusing on a single topic, like how to work with data tables or how to apply machine learning techniques, we cover the entire data science lifecycle -- the process of asking a question, obtaining data, understanding the data, and understanding the world.
-This can often by the hardest part of being a data scientist.
+Cover the entire data science lifecycle
+: Instead of just focusing on
+   a single topic, like how to work with data tables or how to apply machine learning techniques, we cover the entire data science lifecycle—the process of asking a question, obtaining data, understanding the data, and understanding the world.
+This can often be the hardest part of being a data scientist.

+Use real data
-1. _Use real data._ To be prepared for working on real problems, we consider it essential to learn from examples that use real data, with their warts and all.
+: To be prepared for working on real problems, we consider it essential to learn from examples that use real data, with their warts and all.
 We chose the datasets presented in this book by carefully picking from actual data analyses that have made an impact, rather than using overly refined or synthetic data.

-1. _Apply concepts through case studies._ We've included extended case studies throughout the book that follow or extend analyses from other data scientists.
+Apply concepts through case studies
+: We've included extended case studies throughout the book that follow or extend analyses from other data scientists.
 These case studies show readers how to navigate the data science lifecycle in real settings.

-1. _Combine both computational and inferential thinking._ On the job, data scientists need to foresee how the decisions they make when writing code and how the size of a dataset might affect statistical analysis.
+Combine both computational and inferential thinking
+: On the job, data scientists
+   need to foresee how the decisions they make when writing code and how the size of a dataset might affect statistical analysis.
 To prepare readers for their future work, _Learning Data Science_ integrates computational and statistical thinking.
 We